Punta Cometa, Oaxaca | An Elevated Sunset in Mazunte

 What time should I go to Punta Cometa?

-Plus, a gorgeous sunset isn’t guaranteed, especially in the rainy season of June – October.
-For those times, it’s nice to have the extra time to take pictures of the other beautiful elements.
+Plus, a gorgeous sunset isn’t guaranteed.
+For those times, it’s nice to have the extra time to marvel at the other beautiful elements surrounding you.

 Punta Cometa from Puerto Escondido